aditirajaraman/mycareer/_pages/home.md

 In my free time, I investigate multiple subtopics of Biology(e.g. genomics, molecular biology, etc.) and Artificial Intelligence(AI).
 I am proficient in a multitude of programming languages such as HTML, CSS, Javascript, and Python.
 I also indulge in great amounts of creative writing pieces, whether that be reading, or writing.

 In the eighth grade, I proposed a prognostic solution which detected the early onset of Ischemic strokes in heart patients.
-Additionally, I received a variety of Statewide creative writing awards with acceptance rates of less than 5%.
+Additionally, I received a variety of Statewide Creative writing awards with acceptance rates of less than 5%.